paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Trees & Graphs edc3401e06c044f29a2d714d20ffe185.md

 </aside>

 <aside>
-💡 Some graph problems entail analyzing structure, e.g., looking for cycles or connected components. ***[DFS](Searching%20733ff84c808c4c9cb5c40787b2df7b98.md)*** works particularly well for these applications
+💡 Some graph problems entail analysing structure, e.g., looking for cycles or connected components. ***[DFS](Searching%20733ff84c808c4c9cb5c40787b2df7b98.md)*** works particularly well for these applications

-DFS is often preferred if we want to visit every node in the graph.
+DFS is often preferred **if we want to visit every node in the graph**.
 Both will work just fine, but the depth-first search is a bit simpler.

 </aside>

 <aside>
-💡 Some graph problems are related to **optimization**, e.g., finding the shortest path from one vertex to another. **[BFS](Searching%20733ff84c808c4c9cb5c40787b2df7b98.md), Dijkstra’s shortest path algorithm,** and **minimum spanning tree** are examples of graph algorithms appropriate for optimization problems.
+💡 Some graph problems are related to **optimisation**, e.g., finding the shortest path from one vertex to another. **[BFS](Searching%20733ff84c808c4c9cb5c40787b2df7b98.md), Dijkstra’s shortest path algorithm,** and **minimum spanning tree** are examples of graph algorithms appropriate for optimisation problems.

 all shortest path problems == BFS